 At Vernon Primary School, the children, staff and parents are very proud of the children’s study books.
-Each year, from Year 1 in Key Stage 1, up to Year 6 in Key Stage 2, children create a study book each term relating to their class topic.
+Each year, from Year 1 in Key Stage 1, up to Year 6 in Key Stage 2, children create a study book each term relating to their class theme.
 As the teachers plan in a holistic way, the study books reflect this style of teaching and learning.

 As children move through Key Stage 2, this develops to become more child-led and by Year 6, children will be making their own study books and presenting them themselves, encouraging more individuality.

 At the back of the study book, there is an assessment sheet where the teacher can assess the children’s work related to objectives from the National Curriculum.
 The children also self-assess their own study books.
 These assessments will highlight how the children have completed a piece of work (individually, through group or whole class work) and then evaluate it, showing whether a child has achieved the objective, needs to consolidate it or needs to revisit it.

 The children will be able to take these books home at the end of each school year.